 If you have kidney disease your doctor will work to diagnose the cause of your decreased kidney function, and treat that primary issue to help improve your kidneys’ function once again.

 Diet changes can also help to improve kidney function and prevent further damage.
 If kidney damage progresses to full kidney failure, dialysis becomes necessary.
 Fortunately, this would be extremely rare to occur in pregnancy.

 Preeclampsia is a pregnancy-related condition that causes blood vessels to constrict (source).
 This causes your blood pressure to rise and for you to retain water.

-Reduced blood flow from narrow blood vessels can also affect function of the kidneys, liver, and brain.
+Reduced blood flow from narrow blood vessels can also affect the function of the kidneys, liver, and brain.

 Untreated preeclampsia can lead to more serious conditions such as eclampsia, seizures, or kidney disease.

-When To Watch For It:
+When To Watch For It

 Symptoms of Preeclampsia: